skacem/skacem.github.io/_posts/notes/2021-06-07-Confusion-Matrix.md

 category: ml
 comments: true
 title: "The Confusion Matrix: Why Accuracy Is a Dangerous Illusion"
-excerpt: "A 99% accurate model can be worse than useless.
-The confusion matrix reveals the structure of your model's errors, showing not just how often it fails, but how those failures compound in real-world systems where different mistakes carry vastly different costs."
 author: "Skander Kacem"
 tags:
   - Machine Learning
   - Tutorial
 katex: true
-featured: true
 ---

 Consider a fraud detection system with 99.9% accuracy.
 By most standards, this would be considered exceptional performance.
 Yet if fraudulent transactions constitute only 0.1% of the total, a trivial classifier that labels everything as legitimate achieves identical accuracy while providing zero value.
 Worse, it creates a false sense of security that could cost millions.